Thursday, July 7, 2022

 Once you have your CAC, you can divide it by your LTV to get your expected ROI.
 For example, if your CAC is $100 and your LTV is $500, your expected ROI is 20%.

 The truth is, there is no exact number for SaaS marketing budget.

 It all comes down to evaluation and figuring out what works best for your SaaS company.

 So, don't be afraid to experiment with your SaaS marketing.
-As the cliche says "Experience is the best teacher", SaaS marketing is not an exception.
+As the cliche says, "Experience is the best teacher," and SaaS marketing is not an exception.

-The best way to find out how much you should spend on SaaS marketing is to try different approaches and see what works for your business.
+The best way to determine how much you should spend on SaaS marketing is to try different approaches and see what works for your business.

 Don't be afraid to change your SaaS marketing budget as your business grows and scales.